-- 1. a minimum of 60 semester degree applicable units - 2. the required courses for a specific major - 3.
-General Education, American Institutions, PE/Wellness, and Diversity requirements - a cumulative grade point average of 2.0 or better in associate degree applicable units and good academic standing at College of the Canyons - a minimum of 12.0 units completed at College of the Canyons - a maximum of 18 semester units of coursework with the grade of "P" or CR" used towards the 60 degree applicable units www.canyons.edu/offices/counseling.
+- 1. a minimum of 60 semester degree applicable units - 2. the required courses for a specific major - General Education, American Institutions, PE/ Wellness, and Diversity requirements - a cumulative grade point average of 2.0 or better in associate degree applicable units and good academic standing at College of the Canyons - a minimum of 12.0 units completed at College of the Canvons - a maximum of 18 semester units of coursework with the grade of "P" or CR" used towards the 60 degree applicable units

+All updates to associate degree requirements after the printing of this catalog can be found on the Counseling Department website at www.canyons.edu/offices/counseling.
 Please see Board Policy and Administrative Procedures 4100 for more information regarding the associate degree or certificates.

-All updates to associate degree requirements after the printing of this catalog can be found on the Counseling Department website at